klippa-app/react-native-klippa-scanner-sdk/README.md

 Edit the file `ios/Podfile`, add the Klippa CocoaPod:
 ```
+// Edit the platform to a minimum of 10.0, our SDK doesn't support earlier iOS versions.
+platform :ios, '10.0'

 target 'YourApplicationName' do
   # Pods for YourApplicationName
   // ... other pods